 The New Jersey State Golf Association is pleased to announce a partnership with MoleSafe, the world leader in advanced early detection and monitoring for skin cancer using Total Body Photography and Serial Digital Dermoscopic Imaging (SDDI) technology.

 As an official sponsor, MoleSafe will offer NJSGA Members a myriad of educational resources and preferred pricing on both first time and re-occurring office assessments.
-Through an integrated marketing campaign, MoleSafe will leverage the NJSGA logo, communications channels, and events to connect with their target audience to increase awareness of the dangers of skin cancer and reinforce the importance of early detection.
+Through an integrated marketing campaign, MoleSafe will leverage the NJSGA logo, communications channels, and events to connect with their target audience to increase skin cancer awareness and reinforce the importance of early detection.

 One in five Americans will develop skin cancer in the course of their lifetime.
 MoleSafe’s Skin Surveillance Program can detect melanoma at an earlier and therefore more treatable stage at less cost, significantly increasing a patient’s survival rate.